 Application Guidelines/Project Requirements

-- Awardees are expected to publish their findings in a scholarly peer‐reviewed journal and present this research at professional research and clinical meetings.
+- Awardees are expected to publish their findings in a scholarly peer‐reviewed journal and present this research at professional research, clinical, and/or community meetings.

-- Investigators are responsible for submitting any peer‐reviewed journal articles resulting from research funded by this award to PubMed Central, the NIH digital archive of biomedical and life sciences journal literature.
-See
+- Investigators are responsible for submitting any peer‐reviewed journal articles resulting from research funded by this award to PubMed Central, the NIH digital archive of biomedical and life sciences journal literature, and the UCSD online repository.
+The UC San Diego DISC will include these in our Google Scholar page.

 - Funds must be spent within one year of being awarded.
-All funds not spent by the end date will be returned to the ACTRI.
+All funds not spent by the end date will be returned to the UC San Diego DISC.
+No carryover or carry forward is allowed.
 Investigators must have IRB approval in place before the beginning of the funding cycle.

 - If any funds in the budget are designated for an institution or agency outside of UC San Diego, provide a letter from that institution or agency, on their letterhead, that describes: (a) the agency's support for the proposed project, (b) agency's role in the project, (c) the name, address, and contact information (e‐mail and telephone) of the agency representative who has primary responsibility for that portion of the project.